ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 Pass this function a list of security group names or combination of security group names and IDs and this function will return a list of IDs.
 You should also pass the VPC ID if known because security group names are not necessarily unique across VPCs.

+### sort_json_policy_dict

+Pass any JSON policy dict to this function in order to sort any list contained therein.
+This is useful because AWS rarely return lists in the same order that they were submitted so without this function, comparison of identical policies returns false.